ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

 ### Async API changes

-- **Support** the `DMAUsage` argument for asynchronous transfers.
+- **Remove** the `DMAUsage` argument for asynchronous transfers.

   Currently the `DMAUsage` argument of the `i2c_transfer_asynch` function is unimplemented, the argument is unused by all `I2C` implementations.
-There are currently requests for it to be included in the specification here: [Expose DMAUsage in I2C API](https://github.com/ARMmbed/mbed-os/issues/6877)
+There is no real demand for it so can be removed from the API.

 - **Change** the `stop` parameter from the `i2c_transfer_async` from an `uint32_t` to a `bool`.